ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 All wallets operating on the TON Blockchain are smart contracts, and everything running on TON functions as a smart contract.
 Like most blockchains, TON allows users to deploy and customize smart contracts for various purposes, enabling full wallet customization.
 Wallet smart contracts on TON facilitate communication between the platform and other types of smart contracts.
 However, it’s essential to understand how wallet communication works.

-### Wallet сommunication
+### Wallet Communication

-Generally, TON Blockchain has two message types: `internal` and `external`.
-External messages allow sending messages to the blockchain from the outside world, thus allowing communication with smart contracts that accept such messages.
+Generally, there are two message types on TON Blockchain: `internal` and `external`.
+External messages allow for the ability to send messages to the blockchain from the outside world, thus allowing for the communication with smart contracts that accept such messages.
 The function responsible for carrying out this process is as follows:

 ```func
 () recv_external(slice in_msg) impure {